 When renting your new property, having a proper lease is very important.
 With one in place, you can eliminate potential misunderstandings between you and the tenant.
 Some of these include rental payment and due date, termination fees, are pets allowed, insurance, ensuring the living space is clean, and even the heating temperature setting in winter.

 When you have a written lease agreement, if there is a dispute at a later date, it can help clarify what was agreed to by both sides.
 On the other hand, if there is no lease agreement, then there is no authority for the landlord to make any deductions from the tenancy deposit – no matter how dreadful the condition of the property when the tenant moves out.

 If he tries to make any deductions, any challenge made by the tenant will succeed at adjudication.
 Fortunately, when you have a lease agreement in place, there are several steps you can take as a landlord to mitigate any further damage and even cover the expenses to repair them.

 11. Outdoor Space is a Bonus

 And an appealing outdoor space helps a rental property attract and retain tenants.
 To rent to good tenants, consider buying a rental property with outdoor space.
 Most renters will enjoy having family and friends over for backyard BBQs, relaxing, and just spending time outdoors.
 If the area is private that’s a big plus to consider.
-Renters can then add personal touches to make space an outdoor oasis to enjoy.
+Renters can then add personal touches to make the space an outdoor oasis to enjoy.

-Outdoor space is desirable to prospective tenants, even if it is a patio, balcony, or a fenced backyard.
-A usable outdoor space can be used for the kids to play or pets to run free.
+Outdoor space is desirable to prospective tenants, even if it is a patio, balcony, or fenced backyard.
+A usable outdoor space can be used for the kids to play or for pets to run free.
 If you can provide a small space to enjoy the sunshine and some fresh air, you'll be able to attract more tenants and select the very best.
 Having an outdoor space is always a bonus when it comes to renting.

 12. Balance Your Risk